ainnoot/ilp-pn-repair/README.md

   - Src is a unique identifier for a place OR transition
   - Tar is a unique identifier for a place OR transition
   - W is an integer weight (~ ignore it)

+initial_marking(P, C)
+  - P is a unique identifier for a place
+  - C is the number of tokens in P on the initial marking

+final_marking(P, C)
+  - P is a unique identifier for a place
+  - C is the number of tokens in P on the final marking
 ```

 ### Remapped encoding schema (use this one)